catchup/catchup-web/README.md

 ## Tests

-In order to be able to run tests (including integration tests), make sure you have `brew install homebrew/versions/phantomjs182` first.
+In order to be able to run tests (including integration tests), make sure you have `brew install phantomjs` first.

 Make sure all tests are passing: